Giants vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has seven doubles, four home runs, 14 walks and 28 RBI (40 total hits).
-He has swiped two bases.
+- Bohm has 42 hits with eight doubles, five home runs, 14 walks and 31 RBI.
+He's also stolen two bases.

-- Bohm brings a three-game streak with at least one hit into this one.
-In his last five games he is hitting .278 with a home run, three walks and three RBI.
+- Bohm will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .278 with a double, two home runs, two walks and six RBI.

 Bohm Recent Games